Skip to main content

 Why use Herm?

-• Operate your Hermes home through dedicated dashboard tabs for profiles, skills, cron jobs, toolsets, config, env vars, and memory — no manual file editing required.
+• Operate your Hermes home: manage profiles, cron jobs, kanban boards, config, env vars, skills, toolsets, and memory providers.

 Tab overview